Showing posts with label Atari Super Pack. Show all posts

 Wizball

-We are a green... thing!
+We are a... green thing!

-We're finally approaching the end of my Super Pack adventure and Wizball is one of those magical games which I only have to hear and all my Christmas morning memories to come flooding back.
-There's just something wonderful and eerie about the audio, be it the cool theme tune or that trippy in-game background "music".
+We're finally approaching the end of my Super Pack adventure and Wizball is one of those magical games I only have to hear and all my Christmas morning memories come flooding back.
+There's something wonderful and eerie about the audio, be it the cool theme tune or that trippy in-game background "music".

-Check out these screenshots with its initially-confusing dashboard...
+Check out these screenshots with its initially confusing dashboard...

 My first attempt didn't go well.
 A weird power-up was collected...